anirudhuuu/GenAI/class-04/README.md

 # Fine Tuning

-Fine-tuning is customizing a pre-trained model (like GPT or Gemini) on specific data to adapt it for a particular task or domain.
+Fine-tuning customizes a pre-trained model (like GPT or Gemini) on specific data to adapt it for a particular task or domain.

-You can do **Full fine-tuning**, parameter-efficient fine-tuning (PEFT) like **LoRA**, or instruction tuning depending on your needs and resources.
+You can use **Full fine-tuning**, parameter-efficient fine-tuning (PEFT) like **LoRA**, or instruction tuning depending on your goals and resources.

-- Full fine-tuning updates all model parameters, requiring lots of compute and data.
+- **Full fine-tuning** updates all model parameters, requiring significant compute and data.
-- PEFT (like LoRA) updates only small added layers or parameters, making fine-tuning faster, cheaper, and efficient for large models.
+- **PEFT** (like LoRA) introduces small trainable parameters (e.g., low-rank matrices) while keeping most of the model frozen, making it faster and cheaper for large models.

 ![Diagram of Fine-tuning](./images/01-diagram.png)

-By default the transformer models are built for next word prediction, but we can use them for other tasks like classification, summarization, etc. by fine-tuning them on specific datasets.
+Transformer models are primarily trained for tasks like next-token prediction, but fine-tuning allows adapting them for tasks such as classification, summarization, or domain-specific applications.

-So we can consider that OpenAI and Google have already done the heavy lifting of training the model on a large dataset, and now we can just fine-tune it on our specific dataset to get the best results.

-Additionally, we can train these fine-tuned models on a specific domain or task, like medical data, legal data, etc. to make them act like agents in those domains.

-Additionally, we can also train it task specific based on a lableled dataset.
-For example, we can train a model to classify text into different categories, or to generate text based on a specific prompt.
+OpenAI and Google handle the heavy lifting of pre-training on massive datasets.
+Fine-tuning lets you adapt these models to your niche datasets for better performance.

+You can fine-tune models for:

+- **Domain adaptation** (e.g., medical, legal data)
+- **Task-specific objectives** using labeled datasets (e.g., sentiment analysis, text generation).

 ![Diagram of Domain & Task Specific Training](./images/02-diagram.png)

-## Fine tuning strategies
+## Fine-tuning Strategies

 1. Full parameter fine-tuning
 2. LoRA (Low-Rank Adaptation) fine-tuning

-### Full parameter fine-tuning
+### Full Parameter Fine-tuning

-Ultimately when we talk about a transformer, at the end its a neural network.
-They have various layers and parameters and weights that are used to predict.
-When a base model is fine-tuned, and you actually change actual weights of the model, this is called full parameter fine-tuning.
-This is the most expensive and time consuming way to fine-tune a model.
-It requires a lot of compute and data to do this.

-- Weights: The parameters of the model that are learned during training.
-They are used to make predictions.

-- Layers: The different levels of the model that process the input data.
-Each layer has its own set of weights and biases.

-> In neural networks, weights are numerical values that determine the strength of connections between neurons (or nodes).
-They essentially control how much influence one neuron's output has on another neuron's input.
-These weights are learned and adjusted during the training process, allowing the network to learn patterns and make predictions.

-> Backpropagation is a training algorithm for neural networks that uses a backward pass to adjust model parameters (weights and biases) based on the network's performance error.
-It's a crucial method for minimizing errors and improving the network's ability to make accurate predictions.
+Transformers are deep neural networks with layers, parameters, and weights that process data.
+Full fine-tuning adjusts **all** these weights across the model, making it the most flexible but also the most resource-intensive method.

+- **Weights**: Learned values that guide predictions.
+- **Layers**: Stacked processing units, each with its own weights.

+> **Weights** control neuron connections and are updated during training to minimize prediction errors.
+>
+> **Backpropagation** adjusts weights by calculating gradients based on loss, enabling the model to learn.

-**Cons of full parameter fine-tuning:**
+**Cons of Full Fine-tuning:**

-- High GPU cost
+- High GPU & compute cost
-- High Energy cost
-- High Hardware cost
-- Self host cost
+- Increased energy and hardware requirements
+- Often requires self-hosting infrastructure

+### LoRA (Low-Rank Adaptation) Fine-tuning

+LoRA is a **parameter-efficient** technique where the base model’s weights are **frozen**.
+Instead of updating them, small low-rank matrices are injected into specific layers to capture task-specific adaptations.

+For each training step:

+- Loss is calculated between predicted vs. expected outputs.
+- Only the added low-rank matrices are updated, not the original model weights.

+This drastically reduces compute and memory needs, enabling fine-tuning of large models on modest hardware.

+> LoRA = Frozen base model + Trainable low-rank matrices.

+It’s ideal when you need efficient domain/task adaptation without the cost of full fine-tuning.